 Follow This Program in Your Phone for Free

-Sure, you could take a screenshot of the program above, but for an even smoother training experience, you could download our app StrengthLog for iOS or Android and use it to follow the program for free.
-That way, the app will also keep a log of your personal records, training volume, and much more.
-The Russian Squat Routine is one of the free programs in the app.
+Sure, you could take a screenshot of the program above, but for an even smoother training experience, you could download our app StrengthLog and use it to follow the program for free.
+That way, the app will also keep a log of your personal records, training volume, and more.
+The Russian Squat Routine is one of many free programs in the app.

 Good luck with your training, comrade!